Russia Rages After Son of Putin Official Is Nabbed on U.S. Charges

 “He [the oligarch] is under sanctions as well,” Orekhov said.
 “That’s why we [are] acting from this company [NDA GmbH].
 As fronting.”

-Russia has long helped Venezuela evade sanctions regimes around the globe.
-But the latest charges expose the multiple layers of sanctions the United States has imposed on Russia and Venezuela both.
+Russia has long helped Venezuela evade sanctions around the globe.
+But the latest charges expose the multiple layers of sanctions the United States has imposed on both Russia and Venezuela.

 The United States has been sanctioning Venezuela for more than 15 years, and in recent years has imposed restrictions on Venezuela’s state oil company and other entities in order to try to pressure Venezuelan dictator Nicolás Maduro to leave power.

-Sanctions on Russian banks in recent months, which the United States and other nations have levied in an attempt to try isolating Moscow on the world stage while it assaults Ukraine, have likely hurt Venezuela’s ability to access its assets, according to the Congressional Research Service.
-But higher oil prices from Russia’s invasion of Ukraine are appearing to drive a semblance of economic recovery for Venezuela, according to the CRS.
+Sanctions on Russian banks in recent months, which the United States and other nations have levied in an attempt to try to isolate Moscow on the world stage while it assaults Ukraine, have likely hurt Venezuela’s ability to access its assets, according to the Congressional Research Service.
+But higher oil prices from Russia’s invasion of Ukraine appear to be driving a semblance of economic recovery for Venezuela, according to the CRS.

-Task Force KleptoCapture, the Department of Justice group established earlier this year aimed at punishing Russia for the war in Ukraine and enforcing sanctions on Russian oligarchs, announced the charges alongside other DOJ entities.
+Task Force KleptoCapture, the Department of Justice group established earlier this year with the aim of punishing Russia for the war in Ukraine and enforcing sanctions on Russian oligarchs, announced the charges alongside other DOJ entities.

 “Stamping out evasion of export controls on military technology is among the Task Force’s highest priorities,” Andrew Adams, the director of Task Force KleptoCapture, said in a statement.
 “Webs of shell companies, cryptocurrency and an international network of fraudsters failed to shield Orekhov and his cronies from apprehension by U.S. law enforcement.”